hesabFun/pgsql/README.md

     - Connection
         - Host name/address: db
         - Port: 5432 (or your POSTGRES_PORT if changed)
-        - Maintenance database: app (or your POSTGRES_DB)
+        - Maintenance database: ledger (or your POSTGRES_DB)
         - Username: postgres (or your POSTGRES_USER)
         - Password: postgres (or your POSTGRES_PASSWORD)
 - Save and connect.
-You should see the app database and (after first run) a users table under Schemas -> public -> Tables.
+You should see the ledger database and (after the first run) the core tables under Schemas -> public -> Tables.

 Managing migrations with Atlas
 - Migration format: golang-migrate style (file names like 20250101120000_add_table.up.sql)